chriseal/pnc_virtual_wallet_parse/README.md

 ```

 3. Import the csv that the program outputs into a spreadsheet program of your choice.
 Do the appropriate filtering, labeling for tax purposes or otherwise, and potentially, create a pivot table to aggregate the results.

+## TODO

+- Gather second line descriptions that cross multiple lines in the PDF
+- Correctly parse transfer rows

+## Feedback

+This is a pretty barebones script.
+Let me know if you have any suggested improvements!